liutairan/liutairan.github.io/projects/agriculture_measurement.md

 ### Project goal

-The goal of this project was to create a robotic system that can capture information within or under the PLANT canopy such that the changes of the plants can be detected as early as possible.
+The goal of this project was to create a robotic system that can capture information within or under the plant canopy such that the changes of the plants can be detected as early as possible.

 ### My role